 Clicking “send” on an email and immediately screaming, “wait, no!
 I didn’t mean to send that!” is no fun.
-This Gmail setting allows you to a magical “just kidding, I didn’t want to send that” button.
+This Gmail setting activates a magical “just kidding, I didn’t want to send that” undo send button.
 You can even customize how long you want your second chance to be available.

 5. Actions in Gmail – Archive Button

 This Chrome plugin was a life saver for a long time for me.
 It adds an “Archive” button to each email in your list view (see image below).
 Why click twice to archive an email when you could click once?

 6. The Native iOS Notes App